Equispaced Fourier representations for efficient Gaussian process regression from a billion data points: Introduction

 \subsection{Our contribution}

 We present a weight space iterative solver for general low dimension using Fourier frequencies (features) on an equispaced $d$-dimensional grid, as in \cite{hensman1}.
-The equal spacing makes the $M$-by-$M$ system matrix Toeplitz (with Kronecker structure in $d>1$), enabling its multiplication with a vector via the padded FFT, to give $\bigO(M\log M)$ cost per iteration.
+The equal spacing makes the $M$-by-$M$ system matrix Toeplitz (or its generalization for $d>1$) up to diagonal scalings, enabling its multiplication with a vector via the padded FFT, to give $\bigO(M\log M)$ cost per iteration.
 (Although SKI \cite{wilson2} also uses an FFT, the grid there is in physical space, forcing an $\bigO(N)$ cost per iteration as with all BBMM methods.)
-Building on \cite{greengard3}, we fill the vector defining the Toeplitz matrix, and the right hand side, via a modern implementation of the NUFFT \cite{barnett1} with $\bigO(N + M\log M)$ cost.
-However, since the grid is uniform, these NUFFTs are of types 1 and 2, several times cheaper than type 3.
 The result is that large $M$ (e.g.\ $10^6$) may be tackled (unlike in \cite{hensman1,greengard3}).
 This is a necessity for higher dimension since $M = \bigO(m^d)$, where $m$ controls the number of grid points per dimension.
-Since there is only a {\em single pass through the data}, a standard desktop can handle very large $N$, at least 100 times larger than any prior work of which we are aware in $d=2$.
+Furthermore, building on \cite{greengard3}, we fill the vector defining the Toeplitz matrix, and the right hand side, via a modern implementation of the NUFFT \cite{barnett1} with $\bigO(N + M\log M)$ cost.
+Since there is only a {\em single pass through the data}, a standard desktop can handle very large $N$, around 100 times larger than any prior work of which we are aware in $d=2$.